 This can be incredibly frustrating to deal with, but remember that most post-surgical cases improve with time.

 Luckily, there’s more you can use to help than just pads.
-When you are healed enough, your urologist may recommend using the Pacey Cuff™ to assist in relieving your incontinence while your sphincter control is recovering.
+When you are healed enough, your urologist may recommend using an incontinence clamp similar to the Pacey Cuff™ to assist in relieving your incontinence while your sphincter control is recovering.

 It’s fully adjustable, comfortable and designed to let you live your life just like you did pre-surgery.The Pacey Cuff™ is now available in Canada, the United States and many other countries worldwide.